algorithmic-andy/royal_ur/README.md

 ## Research Note

-A one-page research note describing the motivation and proposed framework is included in the repository:
+A research note describing the motivation and proposed framework is included in the repository:

 **Beyond Self-Play: Learning Across a Space of Computational Environments**